ShanePAustin/pands-problem-sheet/README.md

 *Write a program that reads in a text file and outputs the number of e's it contains.*

+*The program should take the filename from an argument on the command line.*

 #### Code:
 ##### es.py